carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 Where:

-* alpha is a learning rate
+* `alpha` is a learning rate
-* grad(reward) is inferred from vēdanā
+* `grad(reward)` is inferred from vēdanā

-This creates directional movement in the state space:

-* attraction toward pleasant configurations
-* repulsion from unpleasant configurations
+This creates directional movement in the state space attraction toward pleasant configurations and repulsion from unpleasant configurations.

-Clinging makes this worse by:

-* increasing alpha
-* reducing exploration

-So the system becomes:

-* more rigid
-* more trapped in local patterns
+Clinging makes this worse by increasing alpha and reducing exploration.
+So the system becomes more rigid and more trapped in local patterns.

 ---

 ## 13. Zero-Objective Dynamics

 What happens if the reward signal is no longer used?

-This is the key to understanding liberation.
+This is a key to understanding liberation.

-In ordinary systems:

-* behavior is driven by reward maximization

-In the liberated system:

-* vēdanā still arises
-* but it is not converted into taṇhā

-So:

-* no gradient is formed
-* no optimization step occurs
+In ordinary systems behavior is driven by reward maximization.
+In the liberated system vēdanā still arises but it is not converted into taṇhā.
+So no gradient is formed and no optimization step occurs

 The system still evolves: